dyballa/generalization/README.md

 We found that the networks vary in their power to extrapolate to unseen classes, both across layers and across architectures.
 Accuracy is not a good predictor of generalizability, and generalization varies non-monotonically with layer depth.
 For more information, please refer to the paper:

-> Gerrtiz, E., Dyballa, L., Zucker, S. W. (2024), "Zero-shot generalization across architectures for visual classification", _The Twelfth International Conference on Learning Representations (ICLR '24), TinyPapers Track_.
+> Gerritz, E., Dyballa, L., Zucker, S. W. (2024), "Zero-shot generalization across architectures for visual classification", _The Twelfth International Conference on Learning Representations (ICLR '24), TinyPapers Track_.